Marching tetrahedra: Diamond Lattice Cell - Alternative Cube Slicing Method

-The cubical cells to be meshed can also be sliced into 5 tetrahedra, using a (Diamond cubic) lattice as a basis.
+The cubical cells to be meshed can also be sliced into 5 tetrahedra, using a (diamond cubic) lattice as a basis.
 Cubes are mated on each side with another that has an opposite alignment of the tetrahedron around the centroid of the cube.
 Alternating vertices have a different number of tetrahedra intersecting on it, resulting in a slightly different mesh depending on position.
 When sliced this way, additional planes of symmetry are provided; having a tetrahedron around the centroid of the cube also generates very open spaces around points that are outside of the surface.

 Diamond cubic has a variety of visualizations.
 Instead of empty cells, every cell should be filled, with alternating inner tetrahedrons.
 For each tetrahedron inscribed in a cube, using the vertices of the cube and edges that cross the faces of the cube, the tetrahedron will occupy 4 points; the other 4 points form the corners of an inverted tetrahedron; the cubic cells are tiled such that the position of the cell (x+y+z+...) is odd, use one, else use the inverted; otherwise near cells would use a different diagonal to compute the intersection.

-Calculation of color based on a spacial texture system can be done using the current fragment position to select from a repeating texture based on the pairs of Texel_(graphics) coordinates (x,y), (y,z) and (x,z) and scaling those values by the absolute value of each respective component of the normal z, x, and y respectively.
-Texture decalling can be applied as Texture_splatting by projecting the position of the current fragment in the direction of the decal' normal, to the plane of the texture given by an origin point and normal, then using a 'up' or 'right' directional vector to compute the texture coordinate.
+Calculation of color based on a spacial texture system can be done using the current fragment position to select from a repeating texture based on the pairs of texel coordinates (x,y), (y,z) and (x,z) and scaling those values by the absolute value of each respective component of the normal z, x, and y respectively.
+Texture decalling can be applied as texture splatting by projecting the position of the current fragment in the direction of the decal' normal, to the plane of the texture given by an origin point and normal, then using a 'up' or 'right' directional vector to compute the texture coordinate.

-This technique would be more closely compared with dual contouring which is listed under Isosurface, as a potential technique.
+This technique would be more closely compared with dual contouring which is listed under isosurfaces, as a potential technique.
 DCL tetrahedra involves additional calculations for the diagonals across cube-faces, where dual contouring does not.
 This technique also has not addressed when two near points 'inside' a surface are a combined distance < 1 from the surface, where they should generate two points on the edge instead of 1; the related modification is Manifold Dual Contouring.